bleibig/rust-grammar/README.md

 * rparse: This tool reads rust code from stdin and uses rustc's parser to print the AST to stdout in either s-expression or JSON format.

+## Other files

+Brief rundown of the other files in this project:

+* `lexer_main.c`: Contains the main function for the standalone lexer

+* `parser-lalr-main.c`: Contains the main function and code for

+* creating and managing S-expressions, used by the grammar file.

+* `tokens.c`: Contains the `print_token` function used by
+  `lexer_main.c` to generate its output.

+* `tokens.h`: Defines a big enum for all the rust tokens wider than a single character.

 ## Caveats